mullerdavid/ctf_writeups/cyberquest24/Web_Envelope/WRITEUP.md

 # Checking the site

-There is no website or webserver here, this should not be in the web category.
+There is no website or webserver here.

+This challenge should not be in the web category.

 # SVG